Jaconp/RecoVer/UserManual.md

 - Your contact details (email, phone no.) to contact you if your item is found or if you found an item
 - Reward (optional - to increase chances of your item being found :) )

-After filling out all the relevant fields, you can finally click the submit button and our website will automatically put up the report for you. :)
+After completing the fields, click Submit, and your report will automatically appear on the website.

 ## Reporting a Stolen Item
-There is a possibility that someone on the website might sneakily steal your item by replying to a report and claiming that it is theirs.
+There is a possibility that someone may falsely claim your item by replying to a report.

-Fortunately for you, our reporting and claiming system is well-documented, meaning that the identity of both the reporter and replyer will both be stored on the website.
+Fortunately, our reporting and claiming system keeps detailed records of both reporters and claimers.

-If you find that someone has claimed a report of your item on the website, you can click the "Report Stolen Item" on the bottom of the completed report, and this issue will be brought up to the General Office.
+If someone claims your item, click the Report Stolen Item button at the bottom of the report.
+Our administrators will review the case and determine whether it should be escalated to the General Office.

-When the General Office has verified your report, the thief will be forced to return your item and the neccessary punishment will be dealt.
+If the item is deemed stolen, the perpetrator will be required to return it, and appropriate consequences will follow.

 That is all for the user manual!
 If you still need additional help, feel free to call the administrator.